datalab-bcn/glusterfs-ida/README.md

 --------------

-On files being simultaneously read and written by one or more clients without any external synchronization between them may result if read failures.
+On files being simultaneously read and written by one or more clients without any external synchronization between them may result in read failures.
 This is caused by the possibility that the read operation be performed in different order with respect to the writes on each brick.
 The read needs that at least N fragments from N bricks match the version to return a valid result.
 It's not a